Sieluna/RTSRP/README.md

 }
 ```

+This shader will generate an image where the red (R) and green (G) channels
+change smoothly from 0 to 1 based on the pixel's horizontal and vertical
+position, respectively.
+The blue (B) channel remains constant across all pixels.

 * **DispatchRaysIndex().xy** returns the current pixel position.

 * **DispatchRaysDimensions().xy** returns the dimensions of the render target.

-This code adjusts the R and G channels of each pixel: the R channel ranges from
-0 to 1 from left to right, the G channel from 0 to 1 from bottom to top, while
-the B channel remains constant at 0.2 for all pixels.

 ### 1.2.
 Rendering in C# using the SRP Pipeline